ignite/cli/docs/docs/kb/13-debug.md

 A debug server can optionally be started in cases where the default terminal client is not desirable.
 When the server starts it first runs the blockchain app, attaches to it and finally waits for a client connection.
-It accepts both JSON-RPC or DAP client connections.
+The default server address is *tcp://127.0.0.1:30500* and it accepts both JSON-RPC or DAP client connections.

 To start a debug server use the following flag: